april-tools/bayesian-hrv/README.md

 # A Bayesian analysis of heart rate variability changes over acute episodes of bipolar disorder

 This codebase was developed by [Filippo Corponi](https://github.com/FilippoCMC) and [Bryan M. Li](https://github.com/bryanlimy).
-It is part of the paper "[A Bayesian analysis of heart rate variability changes over acute episodes of bipolar disorder](https://osf.io/preprints/psyarxiv)".
+It is part of the npj Mental Health paper "[A Bayesian analysis of heart rate variability changes over acute episodes of bipolar disorder](https://osf.io/preprints/psyarxiv)".
 If you find this code or any of the ideas in the paper useful, please consider starring this repository and citing:

 ```buildoutcfg
 @article{